Monday - Friday 11 am to 10 pm

 Saturday & Sunday 9 am to 10 pm

 Olympia Provisions Northwest is the convivial west-side answer to our intimate Southeast location.
-Marked by a string of patio lights on an otherwise industrial stretch of NW Thurman, OPNW offers a menu of lovely rustic European-inspired fare in a warm, windowed setting, accentuated by our antique French rotisserie.
+Marked by a string of patio lights on an otherwise industrial stretch of NW Thurman, OPNW offers a menu inspired by the changing of the seasons.
+Under the helm of Executive Chef Eric Joppie you can sample the endless bounty of Oregon farms and OP meats in a warm, windowed setting, accentuated by our antique French rotisserie.

 Our Amazing Staff